Safety

 Promoting Health and Safety

 Our number one priority is the safety of our employees, contractors, business partners, customers and communities.
-To continually reinforce a strong culture of safety and high performance expectations, we use a combination of management systems, best practice-based operational standards, and documented work processes and programs.
+To reinforce a strong culture of safety and high performance, we use a combination of management systems, operational standards based on industry best practices, and documented work processes and programs.

 Life Critical Expectations

-We have developed a Life Critical Expectations document that outlines the company’s expectations for its employees and contractors to work safely.
+Our Life Critical Expectations document outlines the safety requirements and behaviors expected of all employees and contractors to help ensure work is performed safely.

 OSHA Voluntary Protection Program (VPP)

-The Occupational Safety and Health Administration’s (OSHA) Voluntary Protection Program (VPP) acknowledges employers and workers in private industry and federal agencies that have implemented effective safety and health management systems.
-Companies and facilities that achieve VPP status boast injury rates significantly lower than the Bureau of Labor Statistics averages for their respective industries.
+The Occupational Safety and Health Administration’s (OSHA) Voluntary Protection Program (VPP) recognizes private industry employers, workers and federal agencies that have implemented effective safety and health management systems.
+Companies and facilities that achieve VPP status maintain injury rates significantly lower than the Bureau of Labor Statistics averages for their respective industries.

-VPP exemplifies a cooperative effort between regulators and industry driving higher-level safety performance at all levels of an organization.
-To achieve VPP status, applicants must complete a rigorous application and inspection process by OSHA that can take multiple years.
+VPP represents a cooperative effort between regulators and industry to drive higher level safety performance across organizations.
+Achieving VPP status requires completion of a rigorous application and onsite evaluation process conducted by OSHA, which can take multiple years.

-There are three levels of designation: Demonstration, Merit, and Star status, which is the highest level.
-Each level represents a commitment to maintaining and continuously improving workplace safety and health standards.
+The program includes three levels of designation: Demonstration, Merit, and Star status, the highest level.
+Each level reflects a commitment to maintaining and continuously improving workplace safety and health performance.

 Personal Safety Performance

-Consistent with our core values, we approach our work with the highest commitment to safety.
-To continually reinforce these values and drive strong performance, we use a combination of best practice-based operational standards, documented work processes, proven management systems and behavior-based programs designed to train, protect and empower our employees and contractors.
-If any employee or contractor believes a task is being performed unsafely, they have the authority and obligation to stop the work in progress until the safety concern is addressed — no matter how big or small the job may be.
+Consistent with our Core Values, we approach our work with an unwavering commitment to safety.
+To reinforce these values and drive strong performance, we use a combination of operational standards based on industry best practices, documented work processes, proven management systems, and behavior-based programs designed to train, protect, and empower our employees and contractors.

 Process Safety

-In simplest terms, process safety ensures that our pipes, tanks, processing units, valves and other hardware all work as intended to keep hazardous materials contained.
-We proactively manage our process safety risks by continuously improving our process safety management systems such as mechanical integrity program, management of change, safe work practices, operating procedures.
-Additionally, we maintain a rigorous process safety risk assessment process to identify risks and implement the appropriate safeguards including alarms, automated shutoff systems, relief devices.
+In simple terms, process safety helps ensure our pipes, tanks, processing units, valves and other equipment perform as intended to keep hazardous materials safely contained.
+We proactively manage our process safety risks by continuously strengthening management systems and programs such as mechanical integrity, management of change, safe work practices, and operating procedures.
+We also maintain a rigorous process safety risk assessment process to identify risks and implement the appropriate safeguards including alarms, automated shutoff systems, and relief devices.

-We track and report our process safety metrics to show accountability to employees and all our stakeholders.
-We want you to stay informed about our performance and progress and results can be found in the performance data tables within our annual Sustainability Report.
+We track and report process safety performance to demonstrate accountability to employees and stakeholders.
+Additional information on our performance and progress is available in the performance data table within our annual Sustainability Report.

 Emergency Preparedness

-Our commitment to robust preparedness ensures that we can respond effectively should an emergency event occur.
-By consistently investing in our response capabilities, we are equipped to mitigate and manage the impacts to the environment and people.
-Each of our operating locations has dedicated emergency response teams and site-specific emergency preparedness and response plans tailored to the risks they may face.
-These plans undergo regular drills to test proper execution in the event of an actual incident.
+Our commitment to preparedness helps ensure we can respond effectively should an emergency event occur.
+Through ongoing investment in response capabilities, we are equipped to mitigate and manage impacts to people, the environment and our operations.
+Each operating location maintains dedicated emergency response teams and site-specific preparedness and response plans tailored to local risks.
+These plans are regularly tested through drills and exercises to validate their effectiveness and execution

-MPC’s Emergency Preparedness Group (EPG) oversees our response program, including companywide guidelines and procedures on how to prepare for and respond to emergencies.
-The group’s focus is to continuously strengthen our incident response capabilities.
-The EPG staff coordinates with business components to share best practices and resources across the company.
+MPC’s Emergency Preparedness Group (EPG) oversees the company’s emergency response program, including companywide guidelines and procedures for preparing for and responding to emergencies.
+The group’s focus is to continually strengthen incident response capabilities by coordinating across the organization and sharing best practices and resources.

-Additionally, for emergency events that may require resources beyond those available at a local facility, our EPG maintains a Corporate Emergency Response Team (CERT) with response expertise and training in the Incident Command System (ICS), should an emergency event occur.
+For emergencies requiring resources beyond those available at a local facility, the EPG maintains a Corporate Emergency Response Team (CERT).
+Team members are trained in the Incident Command System (ICS) and provide specialized expertise and support should an emergency occur.